sebasfourn/sebasfourn/README.md

 **About me:**
 - 👨‍💻 Full Stack Developer at [Kimoby](https://www.kimoby.com/)
-- 🎯 Built [farmland](https://github.com/sebasfourn/farmland/) in only 2 weeks
 - ☀️ I love learning new things every day
 - 😎 Connect with me on LinkedIn [here](https://www.linkedin.com/in/sebasfourn/)